-I dare you not to twirl your fork into this simple summer pasta dish!
+I dare you not to twirl your fork into this simple pasta dish!
 Once your pasta pot is at a rolling boil, you’re about 10 minutes away from noodly bliss.
-A generous serving of succulent shrimp and linguini are tossed with a super quick tomato cream sauce — one that's fragrant with aromatic garlic, shallots, and white wine.
-Seriously.
-What’s not to like?
+Succulent shrimp and linguini are tossed with a super-quick tomato cream sauce — one that's fragrant with aromatic garlic, shallots, and white wine.
+Seriously, what’s not to like?

 Shrimp pasta feels like such a treat, maybe because I don’t often think to make it, or maybe because seafood dinners are a bit of an extravagance.
 Or maybe it’s the white wine and heavy cream (just a tablespoon per serving is plenty to coat the noodles in silky sauce), which add sophistication and richness to the simple, fresh tomato sauce.
 Perhaps it’s the imperative to serve it with a glass of crisp, dry Chardonnay — you’ve already opened the bottle to make the dish, after all!

-You can also use either pre-cooked or raw shrimp — go ahead and pick up whatever variety you’re able to find in the size you prefer.
+You can also use either precooked or raw shrimp — go ahead and pick up whatever variety you’re able to find in the size you prefer.
 I usually go for a fairly small size since they cook in a flash.
-The ones I used for this recipe were labeled “medium,” with a count of 70-110 per pound.
+The ones I used for this recipe were labeled “medium,” with a count of 70 to 110 per pound.
 On a traditional size chart, these shrimp would be labeled “extra small” or even “tiny.”
 Rely on the numbers rather than the descriptors when choosing your shrimp — size labeling is wildly inconsistent, but the per-pound counts don’t lie.

 Shrimp Pasta with White Wine Sauce

 1 pound peeled and cooked medium shrimp (70 to 110 per pound), defrosted (see Recipe Note)